 - Judicial Review of Administrative Action in Canada by Donald J.M.
 Brown & John M. Evans Table of Contents

-- Procedural strategies for Litigators, 3rd ed by James Morton Table of Contents
+- Procedural strategies for Litigators in Alberta, 2nd ed. by William E. Cascadden Table of Contents

-- Principles of Administrative Law, 3rd ed by David Jones & Anne de Villars Table of Contents
+- Principles of Administrative Law, 7th ed. by David Jones & Anne de Villars.
+Table of Contents

 Forms and Precedents

 - Alberta civil practice manual by Legal Education Society of Alberta Table of Contents

 - Bullen & Leake & Jacob’s Canadian Precedents of Pleadings, 3rd ed. by Blair et al. Table of Contents

 - Civil Enforcement Procedure Manual by Alberta Court Services

 For more information on finding cases see our research guide : Finding and Researching Cases

 A collection of the judgments of the Alberta Courts is available from CanLII.
 The official version of the reasons for judgment is the signed original or handwritten endorsement in the court file.
 If there is a question about the content of a judgment, the original court file takes precedence.